Pirates vs. Blue Jays Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Vladimir Guerrero Jr., Bryan Reynolds and others in the Toronto Blue Jays-Pittsburgh Pirates matchup at PNC Park on Friday at 6:35 PM ET.
+Player props are listed for Vladimir Guerrero Jr. and Bryan Reynolds, among others, when the Toronto Blue Jays visit the Pittsburgh Pirates at PNC Park on Saturday at 6:35 PM ET.

 Bet on this matchup or its props with DraftKings!